ElectricRCAircraftGuy/eRCaGuy_dotfiles/home/.ssh/README.md

 # see if any key files are already added to the ssh-agent, and if not, add them
 ssh-add -l > /dev/null
 if [ "$?" -ne "0" ]; then
-    echo "No ssh keys have been added to your 'ssh-agent' since the last reboot.
-Adding default keys now." ssh-add fi
+    echo "No ssh keys have been added to your 'ssh-agent' since the last" \
+         "reboot.
+Adding default keys now."
+    ssh-add
+fi
 ```

+SEE ALSO this `keychain` program as a possible alternative to my custom solution just above!: [cyberciti.biz: keychain: Set Up Secure Passwordless SSH Access For Backup Scripts on Linux](https://www.cyberciti.biz/faq/ssh-passwordless-login-with-keychain-for-scripts/)

 <a id="2-how-to-source-a-custom-bashrc-file-whenever-you-ssh-into-a-remote-linux-device"></a>